-Which results to lack of ambition.
-Because we know that society will keep on harassing our ideas, tendency is we keep it to ourselves, never to chase our dreams and just conform to society by default.
+Which results in lack of ambition.
+Because we know that society will keep on harassing our ideas, the tendency is we keep it to ourselves, never to chase our dreams, and just conform to society by default.

 As a community, we should stand together to support our ambitions.
 Everyone has their own dreams so why not support?
 After all, if every person could work on their dreams, we could build the world with creativity!

 3. Lack of Life skills and real-world exposure